duchoang06/duchoang06.github.io/_pages/about.md

   - /about.html
 ---

-Duc N. M. Hoang ("Hoàng Nguyễn Minh Đức" in Vietnamese) is a Master's student at the Department of Electronics Engineering, Myongji University.
+Duc N. M. Hoang ("Hoàng Nguyễn Minh Đức" in Vietnamese) is a Master's student at the Department of Electronic Engineering, Myongji University, South Korea.

-I received the BEng degree in Computer Engineering in 2020 from the Faculty of Computer Science and Engineering, Ho Chi Minh City University of Technology (HCMUT).
-During my undergraduate study, I also had a chance to become a research intern at National University of Singapore (NUS).
+I received the BEng degree in Computer Engineering in 2020 from the Faculty of Computer Science and Engineering, Ho Chi Minh City University of Technology (HCMUT), Vietnam.
+During my undergraduate study, I also had a chance to become a research intern at National University of Singapore (NUS), Singapore.

 My research interests include network systems, information and communication engineering, and container networking.
 I am a student member of IEEE.